Here at Swale Heating, we are committed to protecting the planet with our range of sustainable and renewable energy options.

 Hydrogen ready boilers

-A third of UK greenhouse gases come from our homes.
+A third of UK fossil fuels come from our homes.
 Without a change in home heating technology and fuel, the UK will not meet its climate change targets.

 There are many benefits to hydrogen ready boilers including: